urbanetic/bismuth-schema-utility/README.md

 # bismuth-schema-utility
-Utilites for schemas and collections in Bismuth.
+Utilities for schemas and collections in Bismuth.